Matthew R. Miles |

 About the Survey

-Run every year since 2018, the American Government Employee Survey (AGES) is the largest survey of federal government employees conducted by political scientists and involves multiple research projects from scholars at universities across the U.S.
+The American Government Employee Survey (AGES) is the largest survey of federal government employees conducted by political scientists and involves multiple research projects from scholars at universities across the U.S.

 Each iteration of the survey includes different questions.
-In 2019, the survey is focused primarily on obtaining information about how the partial federal government shutdown affected government workers.
-Click here to learn more about the 2018 AGES. |
+Click here to learn more about the 2018 AGES.
+In 2019, the survey focused primarily on obtaining information about how the partial federal government shutdown affected government workers.
+The 2025 survey will deliver essential data on the immediate and consequential impact of Trump first hundred days of his second term on government employees. |

 PurposeThe purpose of the survey is to better understand the officials who are "street-level" bureaucrats.